athos/symbol-analyzer/README.md

 user=>
 ```

 Using the analysis results, we can also write certain types of code walkers rather easily.
-For example, suppose we want to do something to all and only the symbols representing local bindings.
+For example, suppose we want to do something to all (and only) the symbols representing local bindings.
 In such a case, it is often the case we have to expend a great amount of effort to write up the code handling local environments and traversing the input code by ourselves.
-With `symbol-analyzer`, on the other hand, we can realize code walkers like that together with simple sequence functions such as `reduce` and `filter` or functions in `clojure.walk`.
+With `symbol-analyzer`, on the other hand, we can realize code walkers like that in combination with simple sequence functions such as `reduce` and `filter` or functions in `clojure.walk`.
 In the example below, we are defining with `analyze-sexp` a function renaming the symbols representing local bindings:

 ```clojure
 user=> (defn rename-locals [sexp]